gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

 - **SN** - (optional, not used) Serial number, only for reference.
 - **Region** - (required, force new) Region code (e.g. `sa-brazil-1`) in which
-  to create the VPC.
+  to create the EIP.
 See [Regions and Endpoints][endpoints] to get the desired region code.
 - **EIP Name** - (required, resource name) Name of the EIP, which is also used to compose the bandwidth name.
 The value is a string of no more than 64